Kansas’ reputation as America’s heartland is well deserved. Equidistant from both the Pacific and Atlantic Coasts.

 Kansas State Roads

 I-70 is Kansas’ major east–west route, connecting to Denver, Colorado and Kansas City, Missouri.
 I-35 is the major north–south route, connecting to Oklahoma City to the south and Des Moines, Iowa to the north.
 Routing and intelligent permitting system K-TRIPS can advise truckers on hazardous road conditions.

-FRC Kansas Freight Trucking Service Points
+Freight Rate Central Kansas Freight Trucking Service Points